uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

     print(repr(chunk))
 ```

-This will output the following:
+Our output will be similar to the following:

 ```
 'John Doe is the CEO of ExampleCorp'